tansharma/counter/README.md

   - Gemini's token fields are cumulative per session, so I turn them into deltas.
   - Finally, OpenCode’s SQLite backend isn't parsed yet, so DB-only installs will just show up as "not detected."

 - Multiple enabled sources pool together — except Claude Block Reset.
 Every chart, total, and breakdown sums across every source you toggle on (a combined workspace view, not a per-agent breakdown), including Session Usage and This Week — except the Claude Block Reset countdown, which only ever counts Claude Code, since it's tracking Anthropic's own rate-limit window regardless of what else is enabled.
+Under the hood this is one `AgentScope` switch (`.allEnabled` vs. `.claudeOnly`) that every aggregate in `UsageAnalytics` takes as a parameter, so which gauges pool and which stay Claude-only is a one-line, explicit choice rather than something you have to infer from the code around each call site.

 - Session cwd can drift.
 If you do a mid-run cd or rename a project folder, things can get messy.
 The app handles this by pinning each session to its dominant root, but it's a heuristic, not a guarantee.